 In the words of one reviewer, "A careful and relevant analysis of the issues facing the church today.
 Wildfire clarifies the concepts and definitions encompassed in Progressive Theology, examines their impact, provides extensive insight from a number of sources, and uses scripture as the ultimate criterion for assessing the merits of this movement...
 Daren Overstreet has equipped the church for thoughtful and fruitful conversation..."

-Note: Although based originally on atheistic and even communist premises, Critical Theory can be a useful tool for examining the structures of society.
+Note: Although based originally on atheistic and even communist premises, Critical Theory, criticized in Wildfire, can be a useful tool for examining the structures of society.
 If you want to know where I land on racial issues, please check out this page.
 On politics, please listen to this message.
+Overstreet's approach to racial issues may be questionable, although on other topics he has much to offer.
 May these issues never become divisive in our fellowship.